smilevideo/lostnfound/README.md

 (smallest nonnegative difference)

 ## Songs with BPM Changes
 For songs with variable BPM, __the app uses the maximum bpm__ in calculations.
-Those songs and their BPM ranges are listed below:

 ---

 ### Development Notes